KentiCopilot

 • Visual Studio/Visual Studio Code: Compatible with AI extensions, including GitHub Copilot, ClaudeCode, Codex, and other MCP-enabled extensions that bring AI assistance directly into your IDE.

-• Cursor IDE: Full MCP support enables KentiCopilot tooling throughout your development workflow.
+• Cursor IDE: Full MCP support enables KentiCopilot through your development workflow.

-• GitHub Copilot: Works with KentiCopilot prompts and guidance to generate Kentico-specific code suggestions.
+• GitHub Copilot: Works with KentiCopilot skills and guidance to generate Kentico-specific code suggestions.

 • Claude Desktop: Native MCP integration provides the seamless KentiCopilot experience, especially for content model prototyping.